Teeth Grinding (Bruxism)

 Sleep Bruxism has also been associated with snoring, sleep apnea, moderate daytime sleepiness, heavy alcohol consumption, caffeine drinkers, smoking, a highly stressful lifestyle, and those with anxiety.

-According to a comprehensive study reported in the American College of Chest Physicians Journal, more than 8% of the population grind their teeth at night.
-Half of those that grind also experience significant consequences, including muscular discomfort upon waking, sleep disturbing tooth grinding and the necessity of extensive dental work.
+According to a comprehensive study reported in the American College of Chest Physicians Journal, 8-15% of the population grind their teeth at night.
+Half of those that grind also experience significant consequences.
+These can include muscular discomfort upon waking, sleep disturbing tooth grinding and the necessity of extensive dental work.

 Additional consequences of nighttime grinding (also known as sleep bruxism) can include headaches, facial pain, jaw joint discomfort, excessive tooth enamel wear, dental damage and premature loss of teeth due to excessive attrition and mobility.